 Luckily there are many tools and strategies to help you control your incoming and outflowing money.
 When dealing with dispensary cash flow, make sure to think about start-up capital and income to stay operational, safety precautions to secure your cash from sales, and establishing relationships with local banks, if possible.
 Here are some tips for managing cash flow at a a dispensary.

-As of 2022, banks will not extend lines of credit to dispensaries.
+As of 2022, the Safe Act has yet to have been passed by congress.
+Thus, banks will not extend lines of credit to dispensaries.
 Cannabis-related business transactions are not FDIC insured.
 Being that they are risk averse, most bigger banks actually won’t work with dispensaries at all.
 Some smaller banks will accept deposits from marijuana-related businesses.
 Still, nearly all transactions at a dispensary are made in cash and almost all of the operating costs for dispensaries must be paid for in cash.

 Operating a dispensary demands a significant amount of overhead expenses.
 Think about ongoing security costs, and staffing your marijuana retail shop with knowledgeable budtenders.
 Additionally, all of the inventory that cannabis retail shops stock their shelves with will have to be bought in cash as well.
 Therefore, it’s crucial to pay close attention to the amount of capital your business has on hand.

 The first thing you can do to make sure that you don’t run out of funds is to open your dispensary with enough startup capital.
 Be realistic about how much money you need up front in order to stay open.
 Think several months ahead when stocking your store with products that your customers need.
 Remember all of the different aspects of running a dispensary, like insurance, security, rent, staffing and more